AnselmeClergeot/FisoEngine/README.md

 * Tile global animations (water, etc.)
 * Tile single animations (door, etc.)
 * Map object entities (for players, etc.)
-* Many usefull functions at your disposal to help you improving your gameplay (tile-picking, etc.)
+* Useful functions at your disposal to help you improving your gameplay (tile-picking, etc.)

 ### Latest development news !
 The early version of the tile animation system is released.<br/>